LEARNAcademy/syllabus/capstone/project-details.md

 9:00 - Check in with the class

 9:15 - Morning standup with the class
-- Project manager shares what tasks did the team completes yesterday and what task is the team planning to work on today.
+- Project: What tasks did you complete yesterday?
+What task are you working on today?
-- Tech manager share any blockers you team has and the team's plan for the mentorship session.
+- Tech: What are your blockers?
+What is your plan for your mentorship session today?

 9:30 - Check in with your group and discuss the plan for the day
 - What story is each person working on?